 ❤️ The extra cushion that this heel cup provides prevents and eliminates problems such as sore heels and shin splints, and helps your child maximize his/her athletic performance.

 Tuli’s Heel Cups are ideal for:

-Because they are available in smaller sizes, this heel cup is ideal for active children and teens who suffer from Sever’s disease or heel pain.
+This heel cup is ideal for active children and teens who suffer from Sever’s disease.

-Tuli’s Double-Ribbed Heavy Duty Heel Cups have the following features:
+Tuli’s Double-Ribbed Heavy Duty Heel Cups provide the following features:

 If fitted in a good pair of supportive shoes, this heel cup will instantly relieve pain from:

 Choosing the Correct Heel Cup Size for Your Child – Get it Right!